zachmandeville/ssb-onboarding-link-generator/README.md

 # Background

-I want Scuttlebutt to grow intentionally, and a great way to do that is word of mouth with our friends.
-It can be difficult to have friends join _and_ find you in the vast scuttleverse, though, unless you are onboarding them in person on the same local network.

-What would be great is a personalized invite site you can send as a link to your friend, that includes all the steps needed to get onboard and connected to a pub you frequent.
-And because we value individual autonomy and diversity, it'd be _especially_ cool if you could host that invite link wherever you'd like.
-That is where this tool comes in!
+Within this repository is a tool you can run on your own computer to quickly whip up personalized patchwork onboarding pages  for your friends.
+These pages include GIFs for how to download and use patchwork, a pub invite key with instructions on what to do with it, and some channels that you recommend they check out.

+The tool generates a styled HTML page, that you can then host on your own website.
+If you don't have a website, we provide a tutorial at the end of this on how to quickly spin one up, using beaker browser and hashbase.!

+Our intention with generating a page, but not hosting it, is to give you more power with the invites you send out.
+Not only can you make the pages on your own time, and not require anyone's approval, but you can also further customize the page as you see fit.
+If you don't like the greeting I use at the start of the site, go ahead and change it!
+If you want to change how the page looks completely, you can do that too(with a few limitations).
+There's a tutorial on how to do this at the bottom of the page too.

+Scuttlebutt values personal autonomy and subjectivity, the delight of multiple voices describing the same thing in their own unique ways.
+This onboarding genaterator  is my attempt to honor these values through even the smallest tools.

+Also, if I'm being honest (and I AM), I wanted to use this generator as a way to introduce you to some other cool tools like git, python, the beaker browser, and hashbase.
+All of them are powerful, but could be overwhelming without some reason to use them.
+The onboarding tool can be that reason, it's the code equivalent of playing "Heart and Soul" on the piano, so you can learn how pleasant the piano keys and melody feel.

 # Summary of Use

+I'll offer quick instructions, and detailed instructions.
+Dont' worry if the quick instructions don't make sense (_yet_), I'll explain each part after.

+**Quick barebones instructions for the solarpunk in a rush!**

+1. clone and enter the onboarding-link-generator repo

+2. request an invite key from a pub that you follow, or generate one yourself (if you're a pub owner)

+3. From within the OLG repo, invoke the generator with `python3 helper.py`

+4. Answer all the questions it gives you.

+5. When the questions are done, a new folder will be made for you.
+Move it to your website, then give that link to your friend!

+**Details for the easygoing solarpunk**

 The onboarding link generator lets you create a static page for each of the friends you want to invite.
 This page includes steps on installing patchwork, the pub you would like them to join, an invite code for this pub, and other good details for them to confidently join the 'verse.

 Each page follows a set and styled template, which includes handy GIFS for each of the major steps, and so you do not need to style the page, just personalize it.